puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_comments.markdown

 canonical: "/puppet/latest/reference/future_lang_comments.html"
 ---

-Puppet supports two types of comments:
+Puppet supports two kinds of comments:

 Shell-Style Comments
 -----

 Shell-style comments (also known as Ruby-style comments) begin with a hash symbol (`#`) and continue to the end of a line.
 They can start at the beginning of a line or partway through a line that began with code.

 {% highlight ruby %}
     # This is a comment